genesiscommunitysuccess/docs/docs/05_operations/02_commands/01_server-commands.md

 This reads the **FUND.csv** file in the local directory and inserts the data from the file into the FUND table.

-To modify records, you need to specify the key that will be used to identify the original record from each row in the csv file.
-If you want to modify a key field, you need to ensure the lookup key does not use this field; for example, you can't change an ID in the file and then modify on _BY_ID key.
+To modify records, create a .csv file of the records that need to be modified, including the key value and the modified values for each record.
+Then use SendIt with the `-m` flag to specify the key that identifies the record or records to be modified. **You cannot modify the key that you supply here - although you can modify other key fields (with care).** If you want to modify a key field, you need to ensure the lookup key does not use this field; for example, you can't change an ID in the file and then modify on _BY_ID key.

+The following example looks for a file called **FUND.csv** by default.
+It looks through the table FUND, compares each record in the table with the record that has the same ID in the csv file.
+It applies any changes seen the csv record to the record in the table.

 ```bash
 SendIt -t FUND -m FUND_BY_ID